borg286/sevtech/README.md

 * Remember a parachute when traveling in the rocket, this isn't advance rocketry where the engine control the landing.
 You need a parachute or you will crash land.
 Note that when you travel to the moon it resets your spawn and you’ll be in a death loop as you respawn without your spacesuit.

+* To get a very cheap and easy supply of wood, sticks, and fruit, set up a Bonsai Hopper with your choice of sapling.

+    * Bonsai trees void all surplus production, so if you don't want a specific product (like leaves or sticks), put a drawer under a bonsai hopper and place in the materials you want to keep

+    * You can use both Oak and Menril saplings to get an infinite and cheap supply of Fruit nutrition with apples or Menril Berries

 ## Storage

 There are 3 main ME systems available: Refined Storage, Applied Energistics, and Simple Storage.